 Discovering Guizhou along the Belt and Road

-Traversing mountains, seas, and forests, Southwest China's Guizhou has made its mark on this era.
-The "Ten Years On: Guizhou Story along the Belt and Road" series reports, planned and implemented by Discover Guizhou of Guizhou Daily Press with exclusive support from Kweichow Moutai Co., Ltd., invite you to witness the Guizhou story along the Belt and Road.
+Guizhou, in Southwest China, has made its mark on this era.
+The "Ten Years On: Guizhou Story along the Belt and Road" series reports, planned and implemented by Discover Guizhou of Guizhou Daily Press with exclusive support from Kweichow Moutai Co., Ltd., invite you to witness Guizhou stories along the Belt and Road.

 Tire Ascendancy: Smart "Dream Factory" in Mekong Delta

-In recent years, the annual output of Vietnam's LIEN ANH Production Rubber Co., Ltd has increased tenfold.
-The entry of Chinese enterprises into the Vietnamese rubber industry has brought about innovations that have exceeded their expectations.
+Vietnam's LIEN ANH Production Rubber Co., Ltd has experienced a tenfold increase in its annual output in recent years, largely due to the involvement of Chinese enterprises in the Vietnamese rubber industry.

-The Vietnamese factory has successfully replicated the automation, intelligence, and informatization of Chinese factories.
-By integrating into the Belt and Road Initiative, Advance Tyre has not only brought opportunities for Guizhou-manufactured products but also continuously empowered the local community in Vietnam.
+The Vietnamese factory has effectively replicated the automation, intelligence, and informatization of Chinese factories, creating opportunities for Guizhou-manufactured products and empowering the local community in Vietnam.

-Currently, 80% of Guizhou Tyre's rubber raw material supply comes from Vietnam, and the Vietnamese factory has provided more than 1,000 job opportunities in Tien Giang Province.
-Its advanced production technology and management concepts have significantly boosted the local manufacturing industry and nurtured many locals into business leaders.
+Currently, 80% of Guizhou Tyre's rubber raw material supply comes from Vietnam, and the Vietnamese factory has provided over 1,000 job opportunities in Tien Giang Province.

-Renowned as one of Southeast Asia's treasures, the Mekong Delta, once dominated by agriculture, now resonates with the sounds of modern industry.
-Each day, thousands of containers carrying Vietnamese-produced Guizhou tires depart from Vietnam, carrying Chinese smart manufacturing to surge across the world.
+Every day, thousands of containers carrying Vietnamese-produced Guizhou tires depart from Vietnam, spreading Chinese smart manufacturing across the world.

 Georgia E60 Highway: Linking Eurasian Corridor through Caucasus